zlatnaspirala/visual-ts-game-engine/readme.md

    * recommendent to use for local propose LAN ip
    * like : 192.168.0.XXX if you wanna run ant test app with server.
    */
-  private domain: string = "127.0.0.1";
+  private domain: string = "maximumroulette.com";

   /**
-   * networkDeepLogs control of dev logs.
+   * networkDeepLogs control of dev logs for webRTC context only.
    */
   private networkDeepLogs: boolean = false;

-  /**
-   * rtcServerPort Port used to connect multimedia server.
-   * Default value is 12034
-   */
-  private rtcServerPort: number = 12034;

   /**
    * masterServerKey is channel access id used to connect